0xmhss/-ARP-Spoofing-Detection-Active-Injection-Technique/README.md

 ## License

-This project was developed for academic purposes at ESTG Guelmim.
+This project was developed for academic purposes at EST Guelmim.
 Feel free to use it for learning and educational purposes.

 ---

-> *"ما شممت الورد الا زادني شوقا إليك"*
-> — from the source code comments
+> Mohamed soussi